If you have cancer, get care from the best.

 Why Consider Nebraska Medicine for Your Cancer Treatment

-Access to Leading Edge Research and Clinical Trials
+Leaders in Research and Clinical Trials

 Many of our specialists are very involved in research to find new treatments and cures for all types of cancer.
 This affords our doctors the opportunity to take part in some of the most current clinical trials, giving you early access to the newest drugs and most advanced treatment options before they become widely available.
 Using the most advanced biomedical and technical tools allows for targeted medicine and personalized therapies for each patient.
 Research areas of focus include: